Auto Scaling a MySQL Database to Meet Fluctuating Application Demands with Amazon Aurora

 This will show you a list of all your Aurora DB clusters.

-5.2 - Select the reader instance of the Aurora DB cluster you created for this tutorial.
+b.
+Select the Reader instance of the Aurora DB cluster you created for this tutorial.
+Choose Actions and select Delete.

-5.4 - You will be asked to confirm the action.
-Type “delete me” and click on “Delete”.
+c.
+You will be asked to confirm the action.
+Enter delete me and choose Delete.

-5.5 - Select the writer instance of the Aurora DB cluster you created for this tutorial.
+d.
+Select the Writer instance of the Aurora DB cluster you created for this tutorial.
+Choose Actions and select Delete.

-You have created an Aurora DB cluster with Auto Scaling.
+Congratulations!
+You have created an Aurora DB cluster with auto scaling.
 You have learned how to automatically adjust the capacity of the Aurora DB cluster by adding or removing read replicas based on the needs of your application.